A Layman's Guide to selecting a Latin Vulgate Bible for reading and study

 A few Catholic versions of the bible in English are as follows: The Douay Rheims, The Confraternity, The Knox, The Jerusalem, The RSV-CE, and many others.

-An edition is simply a breakdown of a version or revision- referring to particular printing by a particular publisher.
+An edition references a particular printing by a particular publisher.

 To once again use the Douay Rheims Bible as an example: The original Douay Rheims Bible was first printed in 1582 (NT) and 1609-1610 (OT).